• Read this if you’re new here

 An aerial view of Hamburg, Germany, from the top of St Michael's Church

 The Elbphilharmonie wasn’t somewhere I would have made a special trip to but as I was passing anyway I couldn’t resist getting a closer look at this spectacular building.
-You can go inside for
+You can go inside for a better look and to see when there’s a concert on but I just took some photos and moved on.

 A view of the Elbphilharmonie, a glass fronted concert hall, surrounded by other buildings